 I have worked in a variety of counselling roles gaining experience in a broad range of issues:

-- As a bereavement counsellor at a large hospice I supported people struggling to cope with the challenges of grief, loneliness, guilt, depression and anxiety.
+- As a bereavement counsellor at a large hospice I helped a variety of clients of all ages cope with their grief.

 - My time as a workplace counsellor in the NHS involved working with people to deal with workplace stress, bullying, anxiety and depression.

 - As an alcohol support counsellor I counselled people struggling with unhealthy patterns of alcohol use to help them reduce or stop drinking and to help them understand their reasons and triggers for drinking.